LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 "No he's out there!
 And his client was all the way in there."

 Obviously that hurt but I really, really needed to hear it because my client was at times a danger too himself.
-I took the feedback on and did more than other support workers including getting my client into public events, helping him get a companion card to enter venues, public transport, etc as well as seeing to basic quality of life.
+I took the feedback on and did more than other support workers including getting my client into public events, helping him get a companion card to enter venues, public transport, etc as well as seeing to his basic quality of life.

 The way I survived the job was by doing coding projects in my spare time which mentally energized me from such a boring job and appreciated it more and my responsibilities to my client.
 He had Alzheimer's after all, and seeing my client loss himself overtime really sucked.
 I did what I could.
 Probably at times more than ethical and had to know my professional boundaries.